Skip to Content

 What Is Heartburn (GERD)?

-GERD happens when a valve at the bottom of the esophagus — which stops stomach contents from coming back up — doesn't close completely.
-This lets stomach acid flow back up the throat, causing a painful burning feeling.
+GERD happens when the valve at the bottom of your esophagus called your lower esophageal sphincter (LES) — which stops stomach acid and contents from coming back up — doesn't close completely.
+An LES that seals poorly lets stomach acid flow back up into your esophagus and throat, causing a painful burning feeling.

 Many factors can cause a GERD flare-up, such as: